On the Concentration of the Minimizers of Empirical Risks: Preliminaries

 A metric space $(\Msp,\vartheta)$ is said geodesic if for any two points $\phi,\psi \in \Msp$, there exists a path linking them whose length equals $\vartheta(\phi,\psi)$.
-For a proper introduction on these concepts see for example \cite{sturm2003probability}.
+For a proper introduction on these concepts see for example the paper of \citet{sturm2003probability}.

 Let $(\Msp,\vartheta)$ be a geodesic space.
 It has positive curvature in the sense of Alexandrov, if for every constant speed geodesic $\gamma : [0,1] \to \Msp$ and every $\phi \in \Msp$ the concavity inequality holds: